-- 2. Medium-power eyepieces: Boosting the power darkens the sky background and shows more detail in deep sky objects such as nebulae, star clusters and galaxies.
-We recommend the Stellarvue Optimus 9 and 13.5 eyepieces as the best for medium-power deep sky viewing. - 3.
-Two High-power eyepieces: Viewing planets, close double stars, and small craters on the moon requires a high-power eyepiece.
+2. Medium-power eyepiece: Boosting the power darkens the sky background and shows more detail in deep sky objects such as nebulae, star clusters and galaxies.
+We recommed the Stellarvue Optimus 9 and 13.5 eyepieces as the best for use at medium power.

+3. Two High-power eyepieces: Viewing planets, close double stars, and small craters on the moon requires a high-power eyepiece.
 We recommend having two high-power eyepieces because the atmospheric seeing conditions cannot always support the highest power.
 Having two high-power eyepieces of different focal lengths will allow you to adjust the magnification based on the seeing conditions.
 We recommend the Optimus 3.6 and 4.7 eyepieces.